 Arriving and living in Aarhus

 We recommend that you arrive in Aarhus at least a few days before the start of your classes.
 This will give you time to settle in and to get acquainted with the city before starting classes.

-You can ask your buddy practical questions if you can't find the answers here.
+You can ask jour student assistant (your buddy) questions if you can't find the answers here.

 What to pack

 The climate in Denmark varies but spring and summer are generally temperate or warm.
 Autumn and winter are rainy and windy, but the temperature during the day is rarely excessively cold although it can get below freezing.
 You will need warm clothing – a warm coat and waterproof shoes are advisable.

 Documents and Money